JonathanBergers/Contact/README.md

   3. git push -u origin master
   4. NOTE: If you have any issues at this point, do not perform step 5.
   5. git remote rm github

+# Enable and use FindBugs and Checkstyle

+- To use Checkstyle and FindBugs you need to install the Eclipse plugins:
+	- Open Eclipse Market ( Help -> Eclipse Market )
+	- Find the CheckStyle Plug-in package and install it
+	- Find the FindBugs Eclipse Plugin package and install it
+	- Restart Eclipse and refresh your project settingsa (F5)

+- CheckStyle should be enabled by default.
+Check it's settings by right clicking on your project and choose Properties -> Checkstyle and find out if "Checkstyle active for this project" is checked.
+Checkstyles uses the supplied not-so-strict-checkstyle.xml file for it's checks.
+Feel free to change it.

+- To run FindBugs right click on your project and choose Find Bugs -> Find Bugs.